 Before you invest, check with resources like FINRA BrokerCheck and the Better Business Bureau to see what disclosures and complaints might be related to the company.

 SoFi Automated Investing is a good option for most investors looking for a simple way to manage a long-term portfolio.
-It’s very easy to open an account and you get free personalized financial planning help and advice to help you coordinate your portfolio to meet your financial goals.
+It’s very easy to open an account and you get free personalized financial planning help and advice to help you coordinate your portfolio to meet your various financial goals.